jchrzanowski2/python/README.md

 ### Gameplay

 - Navigate through different levels by reaching the exit.
-- Avoid obstacles and enemies.
+- Avoid obstacles and enemies - colliding with them hurts you!
 - Collect diamonds for points.
 - Shoot enemies to eliminate them.
+- **Enemy types:** enemies with a red skull shoot faster and have more health points.
+Purple ones are even more deadly!
+However, killing them may reward you with more points and HP.

 To win enter the last exit (currently two maps)